khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 #### Additional actions

-- Table rows can include additional actions located in their far-right column.
+- A table row can include additional actions in the far-right column.
   - Actions should follow the recommended [icon definitions](https://design.gitlab.com/product-foundations/iconography#icon-definitions).
 - These actions should be visible at all times rather than showing on-hover.
 - If there are two or more actions in a table row, consider using a button group or a [“more menu” button](/components/button#ellipsis) with a dropdown list option.